Reviews by Country

 Like many successful industrialists, Run Run Shaw’s public largess would not have been possible without the profits generated by his companies, in particular the Shaw Brothers movie studio.

-this obituary in the South China Morning Post, martial artist, director and actor Lau Kar-leung (劉家良, Liu Chia-liang) has passed away in Hong Kong at the age of 76.
+As noted in this obituary in the South China Morning Post, martial artist, director and actor Lau Kar-leung (劉家良, Liu Chia-liang) has passed away in Hong Kong at the age of 76.

 It was the end-of-an-era on 26 May 2008 when Melbourne’s Chinatown cinema closed its doors for the final time.
 For nigh on thirty years, the Chinatown cinema had regularly screened Cantonese language films in central Melbourne.
 And for just over nineteen of those years, I had been watching and enjoying Hong Kong movies on the big screen.